Saint Seiya Awakening on PC: Athena Trial Guide

 #7.
 The Tank.
 Sometimes, enemies will always attack the highest health Saint in your line-up.
 Take advantage of this mechanic and use a high HP, high defense character in your composition, such as June, Moses, etc.

 Best Saints for Athena Trial

 Given the unique nature of the PvE encounters, certain Saints are better at acing these floors than others.
 June, for instance, is tremendously useful against single-target DPSers.
-As you already know, she will link everybody in your party and split the damage that any of them take.
+As you already know from our guide on Saints, she will link everybody in your party and split the damage that any of them take.
 Likewise, Marin’s heal will provide incredible sustain through tough situations.
 We can’t even count how many times she saved our hides.

 Isaac and Scylla.
 AI will often target their spawns before the heroes themselves, which means you can keep spawning these little helpers to keep the bosses at bay.
 Neither of summoned creatures are affected by Cassios’ taunt ability.
 Io is a bit more RNG because you don’t know how many times Scylla will attack (sometimes it’s once, other times it’s up to 4-5).
 Daidalos might not be one of the highest quality characters in the game, but his physical and cosmo attack boost, alongside the enemy debuff, is totally worth it.